ToniAvila/CS3354Website/README.md

 # 3354Project
-This is the first branch from the main code which holds 11/20 requirements
+This is the first branch from the main code which is the finished copy of our website.